ACADEMIC SCHOLARSHIPS & MERIT SCHOLARSHIPS

 An Aquinas Leaders Work Scholarship supplements an already strong academic scholarship that pushes the total award to approximately 60% of the student’s total tuition costs over four years.

-PHI THETA KAPPA SCHOLARSHIP FOR TRANSFER STUDENTS
+PHI THETA KAPPA (PTK) SCHOLARSHIP FOR TRANSFER STUDENTS

 Students with a 3.5 cumulative GPA are eligible for a scholarship worth 50% of their tuition if they are members of this national honor society for community college students and maintain their high academic standard.
 Please note some college chapters have raised their minimum GPA requirement, check with your chapter adviser.